 Fundamental QA metrics, also known as base metrics, are a composition of absolute numbers collected by analysts throughout the development and execution process.
 Some of them are :

-- Total number of passed, failed, and blocked test cases
+- Number of passed, failed, and blocked test cases

 - Total number of defects and critical issues reported, accepted, rejected, and deferred

-- Total number of planned and actual test hours
+- Number of planned and actual test hours

-Base metrics are the fundamental starting point but only placing those values is not enough.
-Testers should also derive some sound benchmarks using mathematical computations.
+Base metrics are the fundamental starting point, but only placing those values is not enough.
+Testers should also derive some useful benchmarks using mathematical computations.

 Only tabulating the absolute numbers collected by analysts and testers produces more confusion than solutions.
 Hence, we can dive deeper into solving the glitches and flaws in our software testing course using the derivative metrics.